 Future inheritance provisions - addresses treatment of future inheritances

-Liberty to apply is fairly common in UK consent orders for divorce financial settlements.
-For financial matters specifically relating to children (such as child maintenance through the Child Maintenance Service), the system has built-in review mechanisms without needing liberty to apply provisions.
+Liberty to apply means agreeing that either party can apply to the court in relation to the settlement.
+For financial matters specifically relating to children (such as child maintenance through the Child Maintenance Service), the English legal system has built-in review mechanisms without needing liberty to apply provisions.

 Implementation of asset transfers (e.g., if a property sale is delayed)